How to Make Homemade Baby Food: A Beginner's Guide

 - Limited or no heat processing, which means less vitamin/mineral loss.

-- Time savings with less grocery store trips and label reading.
+- Time savings with fewer grocery store trips and label reading.

 Excited yet?
 Tap into your creative side to provide your new child with a great nutritional start.
 Provide him/her with the foundation for good health and nutritional habits from the very beginning!